-The Special Group in Coaching Psychology (SGCP) was established to provide psychologists with a means of sharing research as well as practical experiences that relate to the psychology of coaching.
+The Special Group in Coaching Psychology (SGCP) aims to provide psychologists with a means of sharing research as well as practical experiences that relate to the psychology of coaching.

-Our vision is to be recognised as a leading authority on coaching psychology and to be central to development of the profession, and we aim to promote the development of coaching psychology as a professional activity and to clarify the benefits of psychological approaches within coaching practice.
+Our vision is to be recognised as a leading authority on coaching psychology and to be central to the development of the profession.
+We aim to promote the development of coaching psychology as a professional activity and to clarify the benefits of psychological approaches within coaching practice.

 We are committed to fostering excellence in coaching practice via:

 - Conferences and events

 - Sharing best practice